EliotDe/EliotDe.github.io/dissertation.md

 ## The Theoretical Side

+Exploring the tradeoffs between privacy and model performance.
+The epsilon-differential provides a metric of privacy and essentially bounds the accuracy of a model.
+It is also known to exacerbate bias.
+My dissertation will make attempts to minimise this by, for example, employing an aggregation scheme that better handles heterogeneous data.

+Another challenging aspect is simulating heterogeneity between clients.
+Network traffic data is feature rich and diverse, with many categorical features (ip addresses, ports, connection state,...) and continuous features (duration, src_bytes,...).
+It can also be dominated by certain attacks: scanning and (d)dos attacks taking up millions of records.
+It is also time series data but, in my case, structured arround events (flows) so there isn't a consistent stream of data.

+Deep learning strategies for classifying attacks on networks often take this into account: using 1d-CNNs or RNNs to capture temporal dynamics but popular partitioners split the data randomly according to some distribution which risks losing those patterns for local training.

 ## Where I'm At

 I have written a literature review on the topic, and started familiarising myself with the flower framework through small experiments.
 I have explored the dataset I'm using (ToN_IoT) and done some dataviz and model design.
-I am currently preprocessing.

-I'm currently working out how best to pre-process the data for a federated learning experiment and preserve temporal patterns.
+I'm currently working out how best to pre-process and partition the data for a federated learning experiment while preserving temporal patterns.

-Here are two very understandable plots:
+Here are some plots:

 <p style="text-align: center;">
   <img src="assets/images/dos_flows.png" width="500" class="center-image">